bharris6/nimdb/README.md

 ### GET \<key\>

 Get a value for a specific key.
-Returns the key on success, "KO" on failure.
+Returns the key on success, `KO` on failure.

 ### SET \<key\> \<value\>

 Sets a value for a specific key.
-Returns "OK" on success, "KO" on failure.
+Returns `OK` on success, `KO` on failure.

 ### MGET \<key1\> \<key2\> ... \<keyn\>

 Gets values for all provided keys.
-Returns space-separated string "<value1> <value2> ... <valuen>"
+Returns space-separated string `<value1> <value2> ... <valuen>`

 ### MSET \<key1\> \<value1\> \<key2\> \<value2\> ... \<keyn\> \<valuen\>

 Sets values for all provided keys.
-Returns "OK" on success, "KO" on failure.
+Returns `OK` on success, `KO` on failure.

 ### FLUSH